-However, church is not the only place where they can hear the Word of God.
-All Christians should be able to accurately communicate the Gospel message to unbelievers.
+However, the church is not the only place where they can hear the word of God.
+All Christians should be able to accurately communicate the gospel message to unbelievers.
 People don't have to go to church for that.
 But, a good Christian church should naturally be a place where unbelievers should feel welcome and able to hear the truth of God's word.
 The Christians in such churches should make everybody feel welcome and comfortable.
 It's just being polite and showing proper Godly behavior.

 Now, of course, there are churches that I would not recommend having unbelievers attend.
 There are churches that have overly charismatic behavior that looks like crazy people running around acting strange, talking in tongues, and generally being disorderly.
 This is not a good environment for unbelievers.

 1 Corinthians 14:23, "If therefore the whole church should assemble together and all speak in tongues, and ungifted men or unbelievers enter, will they not say that you are mad?"